 Does colder temperature make you more prone to getting a cold?
 Or Flu?
 Or COVID?

 Most health experts agree that when it’s cold, people spend more time indoors and close contact with other people, which likely increases the spread of germs.

 Also, experts believe that our immune system may be more active when our body is warmer, as in during the summer months.

 And there are studies out there that have looked at how certain viruses are more likely to spread in people based on temperature and humidity level.

 Back in 2007, there was this study…

-In this one particular study looking at the spread of the influenza virus, they put guinea pigs together in a chamber and carried out different environmental experiments on them.
+In this particular study looking at the spread of the influenza virus, they put guinea pigs together in a chamber and carried out different environmental experiments on them.
 They found that low relative humidities of 20%–35% were most favorable for infection, while the transmission was completely blocked at high humidity of 80%.

 They also found that when guinea pigs were kept at 5 °C, transmission occurred with greater frequency than at 20 °C, while at 30 °C, no transmission was detected.

-The authors concluded that low relative humidities produced by indoor heating and cold temperatures favored spread of the influenza virus.
+The authors concluded that low relative humidities produced by indoor heating and cold temperatures favored the spread of the influenza virus.

 Its been shown that the rhinovirus reproduces more quickly at cooler temperatures means you might catch a cold more quickly if you’re chilly.